DanielRamsgard/Sudoku-Solver/README.md

 # Sudoku Solver
 Sudoku Solver is a robust application that provides near-instantaneous board solutions to Sudoku boards.
 The application was built using Django, React, PostgreSQL, Docker, Docker Compose, Nginx, Gunicorn, AWS EC2, and Railway.
-Play here: 54.225.36.165 (paste this ip address into any browser).

 ## Landing Page
 ![Landing Page](./media/landing.png)